amitmse/in_Python_/Others/README.md

 - L1 regularization: This parameter adds a penalty proportional to the absolute value of the coefficients, promoting sparsity in the model.

 ------------------------------------------------------------------------------------------------------------
-#### neural networks hyperparameters:
+#### neural networks hyperparameters

 - In neural networks, hyperparameters are settings that are not learned during training but are set beforehand and influence the model's architecture, learning process, and overall performance.
 - Number of Layers: The number of hidden layers significantly impacts the model's complexity and ability to learn intricate patterns.
 - Number of Neurons per Layer: The width of each hidden layer influences the model's capacity to represent complex relationships.
 - Learning Rate: This determines the step size during optimization, affecting how quickly the model converges to the minimum loss.